winitzki/scall/tutorial/programming_dhall.md

 safeDiv 4 0 {=}  -- Raises a type error.
 ```

-The required value of type `Nonzero y` is an "evidence" that the first argument (`y`) is nonzero.
-Dependently-typed evidence values enforce value constraints at compile time.
+In this way, dependently-typed evidence values enforce value constraints at compile time.

 #### Better error messages for failed assertions